Yaws: Diagnosis

-Most often the diagnosis is made clinically.
-Dark field microscopy of samples taken from early lesions (particularly ulcerative lesions) may show the responsible bacteria; the spirochaetes are only 0.3 µm wide by 6–20 µm long, so light-field microscopy does not suffice.
+Most often, the diagnosis is made clinically.
+Dark field microscopy of samples taken from early lesions (particularly ulcerative lesions) may show the responsible bacteria; the spirochaetes are only 0.3 μm wide by 6–20 μm long, so light-field microscopy does not suffice.

-A microscopic examination of a biopsy of a yaw may show skin with clear epidermal hyperplasia (a type of skin thickening) and papillomatosis (a type of surface irregularity), often with focal spongiosis (an accumulation of fluid in specific part of the epidermis).
+A microscopic examination of a biopsy of a yaw may show skin with clear epidermal hyperplasia (a type of skin thickening) and papillomatosis (a type of surface irregularity), often with focal spongiosis (an accumulation of fluid in a specific part of the epidermis).
 Immune system cells, neutrophils and plasma cells, accumulate in the skin, in densities that may cause microabscesses.